IvanTorchio/IvanTorchio/README.md

 - I like watching Anime
 - I like going to Anime Conventions
 - I like reading Manga
-- I like doing Cosplaying
+- I like doing Cosplay